monsoonmaelstrom/book2/book2.md

 “Because it isn’t *all* already weird?”

 “Weirder, then.
 According to her, it’s like a vow of safekeeping or something.
 She tried to say that there are consequences to failing it.
-The kind of consequences that eat away at your humanity.”
+The kind of consequences which eat away at your humanity.”

 “Great.
 Because I have so much of that already,” I mutter.
 “What about Lisette then?
 I didn’t exactly keep her safe.”